About this Section

 Representative of Independent Scholars: John Pegler

-John Pegler is studying on a Masters conversion course in Psychology at the University of East London, having formerly completed a Masters degree in Manufacturing Engineering at the University of Cambridge, and worked for 7 years as a Mechanical Designer.
-His interests are in understanding the operation of worldviews, and how they influence wellbeing and conflict in everyday life, particularly by bringing together diverse perspectives from the human sciences and philosophy, as well as therapeutic, meditative and spiritual approaches.
+John Pegler has a Masters degree in Psychology from the University of East London, having formerly completed a Masters in Manufacturing Engineering at the University of Cambridge, and worked in mechanical design and quality management systems.
+His interests are in understanding worldviews, and how they influence wellbeing and conflict in everyday life, particularly by bringing together diverse perspectives from human sciences, philosophies and other practices.